Code-Institute-Submissions/Irish-Music-Vault/README.md

 4. In the Python debugger in the console, in relation to my except messages a warning was showing telling me not to use 'bare except'.
 According to a question and answer page on stack overflow (https://stackoverflow.com/questions/54948548/what-is-wrong-with-using-a-bare-except) this is because it can cause unforeseen problems down the line.
 To fix this I changed the except code to 'except Exception:' and this worked fine.

 # Deployment
+## Deployment to Github
+1. First I created my project repository using the Code Institute template.
+2. From there I click on the green Gitpod button that brings me to the editor.
+This is the last time I access the project in this way, from now on I access it through going to gitpod.io and clicking on my repository.
+3. When I am ready to commit an update of my work to github I type in the command line interface, 'git add -A', then 'git commit -m "Commit message", followed by git push to push the update to the repository.

+### To Fork the Project
+1. On my github page for this project, https://github.com/aaronh1986/Irish-Music-Vault, click 'fork' in the top right corner.
+2. All of the python requirements will need to be installed in order to use the forked project.
+My env.py file was added to .gitignore and so not pushed to Github.
+3. The method I used to store enviornement variables which are essential for the site was to store them in an env.py file.
+4. To run the project, type 'python3 app.py' into the console.

+### To Clone this Project
+1. On my github page, https://github.com/aaronh1986/Irish-Music-Vault, click on the button titled 'Code' to the left of the green button for accessing the editor.
+2. Click the button with the clipboard icon to copy the url.
+3. Within the terminal of the editor, type git clone followed by copying in the url that you copied and press enter to create a clone of the project.
+You will need to change the current working directory to the location that you want to create the cloned project within.

 ## Deployment to Heroku
 1. In the command line, 'pip3 freeze --local > requirements.txt' is run in order to set up a requirements.txt file.
 Heroku uses this to see what dependencies are needed to run the application.